compute reduce command

-If a value begins with "c_", a compute ID must follow which has been previously defined in the input script.
+If a value begins with “c_”, a compute ID must follow which has been previously defined in the input script.
 Computes can generate per-atom or local quantities.
 See the individual compute doc page for details.
 If no bracketed integer is appended, the vector calculated by the compute is used.
 If a bracketed integer is appended, the Ith column of the array calculated by the compute is used.
 Users can also write code for their own compute styles and add them to LAMMPS.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

-If a value begins with "f_", a fix ID must follow which has been previously defined in the input script.
+If a value begins with “f_”, a fix ID must follow which has been previously defined in the input script.
 Fixes can generate per-atom or local quantities.
 See the individual fix doc page for details.
 Note that some fixes only produce their values on certain timesteps, which must be compatible with when compute reduce references the values, else an error results.
 If no bracketed integer is appended, the vector calculated by the fix is used.
 If a bracketed integer is appended, the Ith column of the array calculated by the fix is used.
 Users can also write code for their own fix style and add them to LAMMPS.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 If a value begins with “v_”, a variable name must follow which has been previously defined in the input script.
 It must be an atom-style variable.
 Atom-style variables can reference thermodynamic keywords and various per-atom attributes, or invoke other computes, fixes, or variables when they are evaluated, so this is a very general means of generating per-atom quantities to reduce.